 Weakness is often treated with physical therapy.
 You may need to learn how to use a cane or walker if your balance is affected.
 You may need special ankle braces to help you walk better.

 These groups can provide more information on neuropathy:

 - Neuropathy Action Foundation -- www.neuropathyaction.org

-- The Foundation for Peripherial Neuropathy -- www.neuropathy.org
+- The Foundation for Peripheral Neuropathy -- www.foundationforpn.org